duckyfuz/treehouse/README.md

 And that concludes my month-long development journey with AWS Amplify!
 I started this journey knowing next to nothing about AWS Amplify, and I am certainly proud of the app I have created.
 AWS Amplify has proven to be a powerful resource for front-end developers, enabling them to quickly build and host full-stack applications with ease.

-However, as I delved deeper into the platform, I realized that its simplicity also comes with some limitations.
+However, as I delved deeper into the platform, I realized that AWS Amplify's simplicity also comes with some limitations.
 While it's a fantastic option for straightforward applications, users might find that more complex projects require a deeper understanding of AWS services, which can extend the development time.

 In my opinion, AWS Amplify strikes a good balance as it's suitable for both beginners and professionals.
 Beginners would likely not require workarounds to bypass Amplify's limitations for straightforward applications, while professionals would probably already have the know-how to delve deeper into AWS or develop custom solutions to fit their specialised and intricate use cases.